JoshuaToth/Node-Express-Jest-PSQL-Typescript-Template/README.md

-# Typescript, Nodejs, Express, Postgress server.
+# Typescript, Nodejs, Express, Postgres server.
 A basic API you can run locally with minimal setup.
+Includes Unit tests and E2E tests to ensure the DB can be hit.

 ## Setup
-The Postgress CLI will need to be used and docker needs to be running on your machine.
+The Postgres CLI will need to be used and docker needs to be running on your machine.

 ```
 brew install postgresql